This post will be relevant only to those readers who use Nikkor lenses on Nikon SLR’s and dSLR’s, but may be of academic interest to others as well.

 Ability – will your combination of body and lenses allow this?

 While photographers nowadays mostly set the intended aperture using a command dial on the camera body, using the aperture ring is still possible on some combinations of Nikon dSLR bodies and lenses.
 This is a not so often discussed feature and I’ve been unable to make a comprehensive list of body-lens combinations which support this.
 Below you will find a list of all successfully tested combinations, but before that, we can analyze.

-To be analytical about it, for a you to be able to control your lens aperture using your aperture ring, you need three things: A lens which communicates its aperture mechanically, a body which can read that, and finally, the camera software also has to support using the aperture ring.
+To be analytical about it, for a you to be able to control your lens aperture using your aperture ring, you need three things: A lens that communicates its aperture mechanically, a body that can read the aperture ring position, and finally, the camera software also has to support using the aperture ring.
 Let’s take this in steps:

 1) A lens allowing mechanical communication of selected aperture.